Effective: Anticipated Fall 2012

 Generally Prohibited Services

-Special considerations apply when a department/unit engages volunteers under the age of 18.
-Volunteers who are 15 through 17 years of age must provide a signed parental consent form prior to performing any volunteer services.
-Volunteers who are under the age of 15 may volunteer under the supervision of their parent or guardian and must have a parental consent agreement signed by their parent or guardian.
+Special considerations apply when a department/unit engages volunteers who are youth under the age of 18.
+Volunteers who are 15 through 17 years of age must have a parent or guardian sign the volunteer service agreement prior to performing any volunteer services.
+Volunteers who are under the age of 15 may volunteer under the supervision of their parent or guardian at all times while performing volunteer services.

 top